BlaineWD/mmf/plotting_utils/README.md

 ## generate_plots.py

-Run `python generate_plots.py` to generate some plots
+Run `python generate_plots.py` to generate all plots for a single dataset Run `python generate_cross_entropy_plots` to generate plots comparing cross entropy loss for Visual BERT over all datasets.